Synesso

 Img1_ori-Enhanced

 Synesso, known for long-life premium commercial espresso machines, wanted to pivot and begin developing a high-end consumer espresso machine to meet the demand for quality at-home espresso.
-The Synesso team partnered with Fresh to create a touchscreen experience that integrates with their signature paddle so that both expert and novice home baristas can coexist on the same machine.
+The Synesso team partnered with Fresh to create a an interface that incorporated their signature paddle and allowed both expert and novice home baristas to coexist on the same machine.

 Key Contributors